What’s New in 2026

 Pro Tip

-Effortlessly maintain accurate employee records with Connecteam’s employee document management feature.
+Effortlessly maintain accurate employee records with Connecteam’s staff documents feature.
 Keep employee hours, pay rates, and documentation compliant, organized, and instantly accessible.

 Keep Your Employee Records Safe!